 Don’t keep your resolution a secret.
 Tell friends and family members who will be there to support your resolve to change yourself for the better.
 You may even find a friend who shares your resolution and motivate each other.
 It is also wise to talk with your doctor about your healthy New Year’s resolutions.
 Whether you decide you want to eat better, lose weight, stop smoking or exercise more, talking with your doctor is a good starting point to get on track.
 By working with your doctor, you can make sure you are taking the right steps to achieve your goal in the healthiest way.
 You and your doctor can create a plan outlining how to progress and make the road to success more manageable.

-Talk With Your Doctor About Your Healthy New Year’s Resolutions
+Talk With Your Doctor About Your Healthy New Year’s Resolutions for 2023

 Your doctor can provide more information about how to set realistic New Year’s resolutions, especially ones that affect your health.
 If you’re looking for a new concierge doctor in Chicago, contact our practice manager Christine by calling 847-986-6770 now.
 You may also complete our online contact form and she will be in touch with you as soon as possible.